devbharat/PX4-JuliaSim-Demo/Tools/px4_lockstep_julia/docs/faults.md

 Scenarios can contain dynamic “When(...)” conditions that change faults based on state.

-To avoid missing transitions, we record a **fault sample at every event boundary**:
+To avoid missing transitions, a **fault sample is recorded at every event boundary**:

 * stream name: `:faults_evt`
 * axis: `timeline.evt`